MatteoDarra/dncs-lab/README.md

 ```

 ### Host-C
-Host-C in our topology is connected to router-2 and must contain static routes in order to send the packages to the correct IP (host-A must know how to reach host-B and host-C networks).
+Host-C in our topology is connected to router-2 and must contain static routes in order to send the packages to the correct IP (host-C must know how to reach host-B and host-A networks).
 Also host-C must run the ` dustnic82 / nginx-test ` Docker image, so we need to install ` docker.io `  and run that Docker image.
-To do that we need to open the file ` host-a.sh ` and complete it as follow:
+To do that we need to open the file ` host-c.sh ` and complete it as follow:
 ```
 export DEBIAN_FRONTEND=noninteractive
 sudo apt-get update